 Anyone Can Die: In a way.
 The idea that any person can die at any time is a major theme in the show, but at the same time, only two major characters die young in the entire series, and there are only a couple other times important characters even come close to dying.

-Keith cheerfully mentions to David, "I loved fucking women!" late in the series.
+Keith cheerfully mentions to David, "I loved fucking women!" mid-series.
 A rare example of a true Bi the Way when the person is assumed 100% gay.